 Learning & Development - Children learn & develop in different ways & at different rates.
 The framework (EYFS) covers the education & care of all the children in early years provision, including children with special education needs & disabilities.

 We are committed to ensuring each child has a fun, nurturing, educational & safe time at nursery.
-Details of how we achieve and aim to achieve these themes can be found on the 'Long Term' plans situated outside each classroom on the planning boards.

 The Early Years Foundation Stage (EYFS) has 3 prime areas of learning from birth.
 And a further 4 specific areas of learning.
 All areas are important & inter connected.
 The prime areas are crucial for igniting children's curiosity & enthusiasm for learning.
 They are;